jvjohnx/angular-routing-course/README-jvj.md

 1. In AppModule, into import array add RouterModule.forRoot([]).  forRoot takes an array of routes and it is currently empty
 2. in the app.component.html, remove the <app-home> and replace with <router-outlet>

-notice that the app now doesn't display the <app-home> component.
+Notice that the app now doesn't display the <app-home> component.
 This will be fixed in the next module

+## Demo: Declaring Default and Home Routes

+Added ROUTES array .  the the route for empty path '' should be pathMatch=full